Marcosschwaab/ANMAR25_D03_COMPASSEVENT/README.md

-Here's an updated README file including all endpoints, routes, and example JSONs, all in English:

 # COMPASS EVENT API

 This project provides a robust API for managing events, user registrations, and authentication, built with NestJS.
 It includes features like role-based access control, email notifications, and integration with AWS services like DynamoDB for data storage and S3 for image management.